-National Plain English Day fell on Friday 9 December 2011 and coincided with the Plain English Campaign’s annual Golden Bull awards.
+National Plain English Day falls on Friday 10 December 2010 and will coincide with the Plain English Campaign's annual Golden Bull awards.

 National Plain English Day started with the launch of the campaign when the supporters travelled to Parliament and set to shredding jargon-filled documents on Parliament Green.
 The police then intervened and read out the legalese-filled Metropolitan Police Act, prompting Chrissie Maher, founder of Plain English Campaign to ask,

 “Does all that mean we have to go?”

 Since then the campaign has been fighting against the use of jargon and gobbledygook in public information from both private and public service organisations.
 The awards ceremony recognises public nominations gathered over the year for both well and poorly written information.

 The campaign has been fighting jargon and gobbledygook for 31 years and 2010 brings the 30th awards ceremony.
 Traditionally this has been held in London but this year, Central Manchester is the campaign’s new venue for celebrating these landmark events.

 The prime location of Exchange Square will be the site for the Plain English Campaign tent .
 Supporters will be shredding gobbledygook and handing out ‘return to sender’ stickers for the public to use on any information they receive that cannot be easily understood.
 The stickers will also be available to download from the Plain English Campaign website for jargon-laden emails.